Atlanta, Georgia, USA Downtown Skyline Aerial Panorama.

 You will head north to visit the naturally heated hot springs in the aptly named Hot Springs National Park before moving through the musical hot spots of Memphis and Nashville.

-The Historic Route
+The Historical Route

 From Dallas, drive east along Interstate 20 (I-20) and head into Louisiana where you'll want to stop in the town of Shreveport and make a short detour to the wondrous Black Bayou Lake National Wildlife Refuge.